Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 How to get rid of the problem?

 Getting rid of baldness requires a holistic approach including natural hair care, a balanced diet, and the use of dietary supplements.
-It is also important to reduce stress and maintain a good lifestyle to promote hair health.
+It is also important to reduce stress and maintain a healthy lifestyle to promote hair health.

 Can baldness stabilize?